damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 - High output management - Andrew Grove ([top 10](https://getlighthouse.com/blog/andy-grove-quotes-leadership-high-output-management/))
 - The Hard thing about hard things - Ben Horowitz
 - [The score takes care of itself - Bill Walsh](http://coachjacksonspages.com/The%20Score%20Takes%20Care.pdf)

+## No matrix organization

+We believe everyone deserves to report to exactly one person and that knows and understands what you do day to day.
+We don't want a matrix organizations where you work with a lead day to day but formally report to someone else.
+The advantage of our structure for team members is that you get great feedback, and that your career progress is based on your impact.
+For the organization forgoing a seperate class of managers ensures a simple structure with clear responsibilities.
+It reduces compensation costs, coordination costs, and office politics.
+The disadvantage is that your manager has a limited amount of time for you and probably has less experience managing people.
+To mitigate these disadvantages we should offer ample training, coaching, support structures, and processes to ensure our managers can handle these tasks correctly and in limited amount of time.
+Everyone deserves a great boss that helps you with your career, lets you know when you should improve, hires a great team, and motivates and coaches you to get the best our of yourself.